MRIGAANKSh/auth_sys/README.md

 # 🔐 Authentication System

-A secure and modern authentication system built using [your tech stack].
+A secure and modern authentication system built using NEXTJS.
 This project provides a complete user auth flow including registration, login, email verification, and secure session/token management.

 ---